stevenpollack/MCP-Puppeteer-Advanced/README.md

     - `isMobile` (boolean, optional): Whether the meta viewport tag should be used for mobile simulation
     - `hasTouch` (boolean, optional): Whether the device has touch capabilities
     - `isLandscape` (boolean, optional): Whether the device is in landscape orientation

+- **puppeteer_navigation_history**
+  - Navigate back or forward in browser history
+  - Inputs:
+    - `action` (string, required): Navigation action to perform - either 'back' to go back in history or 'forward' to go forward
+    - `steps` (number, optional, default: 1): Number of steps to navigate

 ### Resources